emilienschultz/activetigger/README.md

 ## How to cite

-🚧 please not for the moment 🚧
+🚧 please not cite for the moment 🚧

 [^1]: The current version is a refactor of [R Shiny ActiveTigger app (Julien Boelaert & Etienne Ollion)](https://gitlab.univ-lille.fr/julien.boelaert/activetigger)